-Travis has been a keynote speaker at public events, delivered presentations across Colorado, and has been interviewed for television, documentaries, international documentaries, podcasts, as well as for print and online newspaper articles related to Rollins Pass and the Moffat Tunnel.
+Travis is a keynote speaker delivering presentations across Colorado and he has been interviewed for evening news, regional and international documentaries, podcasts, as well as for print and online newspaper articles related to Rollins Pass, the Moffat Tunnel, and historic preservation.
 He is also the recipient of a 2018 Archaeology and Historic Preservation Award for contributions to local history and historic preservation in Boulder County given by the Boulder Heritage Roundtable and Historic Boulder.
 In 2022, he was recognized and celebrated by Colorado Preservation, Inc. with a State Honor Award for excellence in historic preservation and preservation leadership for over a decade of work on Rollins Pass in Colorado.
 The following year, Travis was awarded Partner of the Year by Headwaters Trails Alliance in appreciation of meticulous planning and logistics related to Rollins Pass.

 Travis sits on the Regional Council of Colorado’s Most Endangered Places Program (EPP), working with organizations to identify threatened historic resources, providing advice for competitive EPP nominations, assisting individual preservation projects on a limited basis, building partnerships at the local and regional level, publicizing and sharing successful project efforts with other EPP sites, and otherwise assisting the director with program implementation.